How to Create a Data Graph using Visual Builder Private Beta

 Add entity model

-2. Select the relevant Primary key from the dropdown.
+2. Select the Primary key.

 Configure entity model